kanvesh/kanvesh.github.io/resume.md

 <p>
 For about 3 years, I worked for the Risk Analytics group at CitiBank, North America through a consulting company (TCS E-serve) in Mumbai.
 My role was mostly in building backend infrastructure to track and report the health of various credit risk models that Citi had deployed around the world.
 The data was housed in a Sharepoint repository and I used Javascript and VBA to automate the building and distribution of these health reports along with early warning flags.
 <br/>
 Though I enjoyed coding and building things, I was more fascinated by the statistical model building process and I felt that it was a better match for my skill and interest.
-After a few tries, I found out that moving teams within the org was not going to happen so I started looking outside.
+Moving across teams within org turned to be harder than I imagined, so I started looking for hands-on modeling roles outside the company.
 <br/>
 </p>
 </details>